-To begin with, the feasibility for the proposed TRIEDS to detect indoor events is verified in a LOS case where the

-This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2017.2663318, IEEE Internet of Things Journal receiver is placed at the location "D" in Fig. 5, the transmitter is moving along the 7 purple dots in a vertical line in Fig. 5 with the dot closest to the targeted door labeled as index "1".
+To begin with, the feasibility for the proposed TRIEDS to detect indoor events is verified in an LOS case where the RX is placed at the location D in Fig. 5, the TX is moving along the seven purple dots in a vertical line in Fig. 5 with the dot closest to the targeted door labeled as index "1."
 Our task is to detect whether the wooden door D3 is close or open.